mcoutanche/github.io/_posts/2025-01-28-we-have-moved.md

 ## Welcome to my new blog about all things Azure

+Although most old posts are out of date, I will migrate them over just for completeness.

 I have moth balled my old website [My Blog](https://blog.mashfords.com){:target="_blank"} and launched this new website.

 This blog is about to providing you with the latest insights and updates on Azure services, infrastructure-as-code, and more.
 Whether you’re a seasoned cloud professional or just starting out, I hope my new blog has something for you.